Ben2104/Burger-Menu-Simulator/README.md

   <li>Uzair Rao<a href ="https://github.com/uprisemetro">@uprisemetro</a>
 </ul>

-# OVERALL
-De Anza College Burger Menu Simulator
+# De Anza College Burger Menu Simulator

 # Overview
 The De Anza College Burger Menu Simulator is an interactive console-based application that allows users to browse through a virtual menu, customize their burger orders, and receive an order summary.
 The program is designed to provide an engaging and user-friendly experience, replicating the process of ordering a burger at De Anza College's cafeteria.